m-terlinde/ch.threema.threema-web-desktop/README.md

       flatpak-node-generator npm -r --electron-node-headers \
               package-lock.json

+  Copy the generated `generated-sources.json` to your own `ch.threema.threema-web-desktop` branch.

   We also need to add the electron headers, otherwise the postinstall of electron will try to fetch additional dependencies in the build step as well.